 The negative point, however, is the surplus of subplots.
 There are enough cases of sabotage on board this ship to get to the point of ridiculous.
 As well as potential mutinies, constant second-guessing of orders by the second in command….
 And someone playing the part of Iago by manipulating other people to do the dirty work.

 Synopsis of Voyage tot he Bottom of the Sea

 Admiral Harriman Nelson (Walter Pidgeon) is a genius-level scientist.
 He has developed the most powerful atomic submarine in the history of the world — the Seaview.
 On its maiden voyage, various politicians (including Howard McNear, The Andy Griffith Show) are on board to see if they’ve gotten their money’s worth.
 While they are at sea, they discover that the Van Allen radiation belt is on fire.
-This causes havoc across the Earth, and Admiral Nelson is asked to attend an international conference at the United Nations, where he presents his plan.
+This causes havoc across the Earth.
+Admiral Nelson is asked to attend an international conference at the United Nations.
+Once there, he presents his plan.
 To launch an atomic missile from the Seaview at the correct time and location (the Antarctic).
-This will destroy the space debris that’s caught and burning in the Van Allen belt.
+This will destroy the space debris caught and burning in the Van Allen belt.